Breaking through Imposter Syndrome to Launch My Newsletter

 Design and create products and artwork to sell in an online shop like Etsy.
 I have been running my Etsy shop for years now as a side hustle and it has brought in a nice little income.
 From offering commissions to selling my paintings, prints, and now Icelandic artwork, it has been something I have kept going and growing over that time.

-Avoid postal costs and time by creating digital items like digital download prints, lists, calendars, etc. Etsy can be a fun way to monetize your hobbies, i.e. knitting, watercolour, painting, calligraphy, jewelry, etc. Check out my shop here.
+Avoid postal costs and time by creating digital items like digital download prints, lists, calendars, etc. Etsy can be a fun way to monetize your hobbies, i.e. knitting, watercolour, painting, calligraphy, jewellery, etc. Check out my shop here.

 2. Digital Artwork

-Create digital artwork, print patterns, and lettering to sell on sites such as Society6, CafePress, etc. If you have skills in adobe then also try 99Designs.
+Create digital artwork, print patterns, and lettering to sell on sites such as Society6, CafePress, etc. If you have skills in Adobe then also try 99Designs.

 3. YouTube Channel